-Basis Cost Accounting Management Accounting 1. • It records both qualitative and quantitative aspect.
-2. producing a product and It provides information to management for planning and co-ordination.
+Basis Cost Accounting Management Accounting 1.
+Nature It records the quantitative aspect only.
+It records both qualitative and quantitative aspect.
+2. Objective It provides information to management for planning and co- ordination.
+3. Area - It is wider in scope as it includes F.A., budgeting, Tax, planning.

-3. Area I - It is wider in scope as it includes F.A., budgeting, Tax, planning.
-4. Recording of Data l.
+• It uses both past and present figures.
 It is focused with the projection of figures for future.
-5. Development - It develops in accordance to the need of modern business world.
-6. Rules and Regulation It follows certain principles and procedures for recording costs of different products. specific rules and
+Developm- ent • It develops in accordance to the need of modern business world.
+Regulation It follows certain principles and procedures for recording costs of different products.